Are you looking for the perfect city in which to spend Christmas? This may not be an easy choice, especially if you are travelling alone.

 If you are walking between the old town and Kazimierz, stop off here for deliciously sinful cake and coffee.

-Best places stay in Krakow for the Christmas Market
+Best Places To Stay in Kraków for the Christmas Market

-There is no shortage of places to stay in Krakow, accommodating all budgets.
-Here are a few options.
+There is no shortage of places to stay in Kraków, accommodating all budgets.

-Frequent trains run from the train station at the airport to its central station (Główny).
-A one-way ticket will set you back 12 PLN (as of September 2020) and the 16km journey takes just over 15 minutes.
+A one-way ticket will set you back 18 PLN (as of August 2023) and the 16km journey takes just over 15 minutes.

-You can buy your ticket from the machines on the platform or from one of the conductors on board.
+You can buy your ticket from the machines at the ticket machine in the passenger terminal or train station, or from the conductor on board.

 Due to its compact size, the old city is walkable.